WICG/attribution-reporting-api/EVENT.md

 ## Storage limits

 The browser may apply storage limits in order to prevent excessive resource usage.

-Strawman: There should be a limit of 1024 pending sources per source origin.

-Strawman: There should be a limit of 1024 pending event-level reports per destination site.
+The API currently has storage limits on the pending sources per origin and pending event-level reports per destination site.

 ## Privacy Considerations